thomasthaddeus/cityuseattle.github.io/docs/database/sqlserver.md

     ![](/assets/images/sqlserver/ssms_restore_db_page.png)

- 4. In the dialog Select backup devices, click Add, navigate to the database backup in the filesystem of the server, and select the backup.
+ 4. In the Select backup devices dialog, click Add, then navigate to the database backup in the filesystem of the server and select the backup.
 Click OK.

     ![](/assets/images/sqlserver/ssms_select_backup_devices.png)

- 5. If needed, change the target location for the data and log files, in the Files pane.
-Note that it is best practice to place data and log files on different drives.
+ 5. If needed, change the target location for the data and log files in the Files pane.
+Note that it is a best practice to place data and log files on different drives.

     ![](/assets/images/sqlserver/ssms_locate_backup_file_selector.png)